Install a Drainage Swale

 To Start?

 Do you need a foundation drainage swale?
-One easy test is to check one hour after a rain fall.
+One easy test is to check one hour after a rainfall.
 Look to see if there is a standing pool of water no more than 10 feet from the home’s foundation.
-Standing water can cause soil to expand which can cause undo pressure on foundations while excess pressure on the foundation may cause foundation damage that requires expensive foundation repair.
-Once installed, drainage swales are virtually maintenance free as they blend in with the grass and are easy to mow.
+Standing water can cause soil to expand, which can cause undue pressure on foundations, while excess pressure on the foundation may cause foundation damage that requires expensive foundation repair.
+Once installed, residential drainage swale designs are virtually maintenance-free as they blend in with the grass and are easy to mow.

-Here are a few swale design tips for DIY homeowners looking to install a drainage swale:
+Here are a few swale design tips for DIY homeowners looking to install a residential drainage swale:

 - Next, mark the edges of the swale.
 The goal in locating the edges of the swale is to keep the sides of the swale sloped gently enough to keep the swale from being noticeable.

-- Using a shovel, gently lift the up the grass in the swale.
+- Using a shovel, gently lift up the grass in the swale.

 - Set the grass pieces aside.